Everything We Know About Phase 4 of the Marvel Cinematic Universe

+The dawning of Phase 4 is upon us.
+(And would have been here already, had the pandemic not caused Marvel Studios to postpone their entire slate.
+Alas, 2020 will be the first year since 2009 without a single MCU movie.)

-Avengers: Endgame was the end of Marvel's cinematic universe as we know it -- but it was not the end of the Marvel Cinematic Universe.
-Phase 3 officially came to a close with Spider-Man: Far From Home; now, the MCU continues on in new and exciting directions, with heroes we know and love and plenty of intriguing new faces.
+Avengers: Endgame marked the end of Marvel's cinematic universe as we know it -- but it was not the end of the Marvel Cinematic Universe.
+Following 2019's Spider-Man: Far From Home, the MCU will continue on in new and exciting directions, with heroes we know and love and plenty of intriguing new faces.

 So, what comes next?
-Kevin Feige, the president and top secret-keeper for Marvel Studios, first pulled back the curtain on Phase 4 during Comic-Con, announcing five films and as many Disney+ TV series, an expansion of the MCU onto Disney's streaming service.
-Then, at D23, Feige added three series and confirmed an additional film.
 Below, we break down everything we know about what's to come.

 WandaVision (Dec.
 2020 on Disney+)